15th Annual Oberon Poetry Prize

 Simultaneous submissions are acceptable as long as you notify us as soon as possible if your poem has been accepted by another publication.

-A reading and release of the publication is scheduled for September.
+A reading and release of this publication is scheduled for September 2017.
 Date and location TBD.

 Submit entries via our upload button on our Online Submission page or mail your printed poem(s) to: